haraldfianbakken/container-workshop/hands-on/7-azure-deployments.md

  - Try: reconfigure VSTS to use your private container registry instead of docker

 ## Getting to know container services
- - Create a container service
+ - Create a container service in portal.azure.com

- :: Incomplete description, add some more steps for various scaling scenarios
+ - Try recreating / or running your previously created container in the container services using kubernetes or one of the alternatives

 ## Getting to know Azure service fabric